fullstackdevlop/react-interview-questions/README.md

 ### What is the difference between NPM & NPX?

+NPM (Node Package Manager) and NPX (Node Package Runner) are both tools that come bundled with Node.js, but they serve different purposes:

 ### What is the role of Package.json?

+**Package.json** plays a crucial role in managing the project's dependencies, scripts, and other metadata.

+- **Project Metadata:** The package.json file contains essential information about the project, such as the project name, version, description, author, license, and repository information.
+- **Dependencies Management:** One of the most important roles of package.json is to manage the project's dependencies.
+It lists all the external packages and libraries that required by the project, along with their versions.
+- **Scripts:** The package.json file allows you to define scripts, which are command-line shortcuts for various tasks like running the application, running tests, building the project, or performing other custom operations.
+- **Version Management:** The package.json also plays a role in version management.
+It specifies the version of the project itself, allowing developers to track changes and updates over time.
+- **Project Configuration:** The package.json file can also be used to store configuration settings specific to your project, such as repository URLs, keywords, contributors, and more.

 ### What are the difference between package.json & package-lock.json?

+The package.json and package-lock.json are both essential files in Node.js projects, but they serve different purposes and have different structures.

+The main difference is that package.json used to define metadata about the project and manage project dependencies.
+It includes information such as the project name, version, description, author, license, and dependencies, while package-lock.json is automatically generated and managed by npm to lock down the exact versions of all dependencies installed in a project, including transitive dependencies, for consistent installations.

 ### What is the role of public folder in React?